mjspriggs/overview/glossary/glossary.md

 ### genesis block
 {: #x9076628}

 The configuration block that initializes a blockchain network or channel, and also serves as the first block on a chain.
+See also [block](#x2000384).

 ### globally unique identifier (GUID)
 {: #x2390455}